nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

    nRF5340 Audio synchronization module overview

 Both synchronization methods use the SDU reference timestamps (:c:type:`sdu_ref`) as the reference variable.
-If the device is a gateway that is :ref:`using I2S as audio source <nrf53_audio_app_overview_architecture_i2s>` and the stream is unidirectional (gateway to headsets), :c:type:`sdu_ref` is continuously being extracted from the LE Audio Controller Subsystem for nRF53 on the gateway.
+If the device is a source device that is :ref:`using I2S as audio source <nrf53_audio_app_overview_architecture_i2s>` and the stream is unidirectional (source to receivers), :c:type:`sdu_ref` is continuously being extracted from the LE Audio Controller Subsystem for nRF53 on the source device.
 The extraction happens inside the :file:`unicast_client.c` and :file:`broadcast_source.c` files' send function.
-The :c:type:`sdu_ref` values are then sent to the gateway's synchronization module, and used to do drift compensation.
+The :c:type:`sdu_ref` values are then sent to the source device's synchronization module, and used to do drift compensation.

 .. note::
    Inside the synchronization module (:file:`audio_datapath.c`), all time-related variables end with ``_us`` (for microseconds).